eva-barczykowska/rb_109/mutating_methods_object_passing.md

 ### What is Object Passing?

-Object passing is the way in which different programming languages pass objects into methods. ost of the time, these objects are either treated as "references" or "pointers" to the actual object in memory, or as "values", which are considered to be copies of the original object in memory.
+Object passing is the way in which different programming languages pass objects into methods.
+Most of the time, these objects are either treated as "references" or "pointers" to the actual object in memory, or as "values", which are considered to be copies of the original object in memory.

 **Pass by reference**: variables act as pointers, and contain "references" to the actual object.